 Under the collaboration, the OIF and CESI will define the standards for OpenStack production cases, develop test plans and cases based on relevant standards, conduct interoperability evaluation and certification, and promote the open source ecosystem.
 CESI will develop and maintain interoperability evaluation tools and contribute to the OIF community by focusing on common research results, such as standardization, combining interoperability tools from community and OpenStack production environments in China.

-ETSI and the OSF are collaborating in technical areas which are subject of ETSI standardization work and which are in scope of OSF Open Infrastructure projects.
-OSF projects may consider implementation of the relevant ETSI specifications as part of their work and establishing a formal link between the communities of experts on both sides will facilitate the exchange of information in accordance with the policies and practices of both organizations.
+ETSI and the OIF are collaborating in technical areas which are subject of ETSI standardization work and which are in scope of OIF Open Infrastructure projects.
+OIF projects may consider implementation of the relevant ETSI specifications as part of their work and establishing a formal link between the communities of experts on both sides will facilitate the exchange of information in accordance with the policies and practices of both organizations.

 They also encouraging and developing other collaborative activities, including the exchange of ideas and expertise in relation to technical areas of common interest, potential joint communication, promotion and events, as well as potential common initiatives relating to interoperability and conformance testing.

 OW2 is a non-profit consortium promoting the development of industry-grade open source middleware.
-The OSF is an associate organization of OW2, supporting their mission of creating a vibrant and innovative open source ecosystem.
+The OIF is an associate organization of OW2, supporting their mission of creating a vibrant and innovative open source ecosystem.